Yen and bond bulls charge on as share markets falter

-Early gains for Europe's main bourses had quickly disappeared [.EU] and Wall Street futures were already in the red [.N] after Asia-Pacific had also finished lower overnight <.MIAPJ0000PUS>.
+Early gains for Europe's main bourses had quickly disappeared and Wall Street futures were already in the red after Asia-Pacific had also finished lower overnight <.MIAPJ0000PUS>.

-That was despite a more than 1% rally for Chinese stocks <.CSI300> after the yuan had avoided further drama <CNY=PBOC> and financial regulators there had relaxed margin financing rules late on Friday..[.SS]
+That was despite a more than 1% rally for Chinese stocks <.CSI300> after the yuan had avoided further drama <CNY=PBOC> and financial regulators there had relaxed margin financing rules late on Friday.

 "Risk indicators and global markets have become more shaky and the yen is reflecting those concerns, and safe-haven shelters like the yen and the Swiss franc should continue to benefit," said Commerzbank currency strategist Esther Reichelt.